rethamlai/transform-abs-data/README.md

 ## Example
 1. Download and open the file "abs_transform_data.xlsm"
-2. Press the button to see an example
+2. Press the button to see how the data will be transformed

 ## How to use for your own downloaded ABS data
 1. Open your ABS workbook's developers tab and then press "View Code"